brenoportella/fix_42_skillissues/README.md

 ```bash
 curl -fsSL https://raw.github.com/xicodomingues/francinette/master/bin/install.sh > a.sh
 ```
-Doing so will create an a.sh file which then you need to edit by running the following command:
+Doing so will create an a.sh file which you'll then need to edit by running the following command:
 ```bash
 sed -i '41s/venv/virtualenv/' a.sh
 ```